keyvanakbary/eter/README.md

 var eter = require('eter');
 ```

-For the browser, just include the modules you want
+For the browser, just include the modules you want.
+You could use [Bower](http://bower.io/) to install the package

+    bower install eter --save

+And include the script

 ```html
 <script src="dist/eter.js"></script>